 When you are faced with a disaster that impacts your business, it is already too late to worry about whether your disaster recovery plan is sufficient.
-Weather, extended power outages and security breaches in your computer systems can be devastating.
+Wether, extended power outages and security breaches in your computer systems can be devastating.

 Here are some companies that had a business continuity plan in place and how they overcame their disasters.